Skip to content

 Full-Time Worker Poverty Rate

-The region’s general Poverty Rate declined from 12.45% to 11.96%, an improvement of nearly half a percentage point, outpacing the national rate’s decrease of 0.12%.
-Youth Poverty Rates also showed notable improvement, dropping from 16.83% to 14.86%, with a ranking increase from 17th to 15th.
+The region’s general Poverty Rate declined from 11.96% to 11.09%, an improvement of nearly a full percentage point, outpacing the national rate’s decrease of 0.35%.
+Youth Poverty Rates also showed modest improvement, dropping from 14.86% to 14.14%, although our ranking fell one place to 16th.
 Full-Time Worker Poverty Rate also improved.

-In contrast to the U.S. average, which worsened, the Tampa Bay region’s year-over-year improvements in ALICE + Poverty Rate propelled our rank forward from 19th to 17th place.
-Despite positive progress, a shocking 45.81% of Tampa Bay residents are still classified as Asset Limited, Income Constrained, Employed (ALICE) or in poverty, which remains 15 percentage points higher than Seattle (30.81%), the top performer, and 3 percentage points behind the U.S. Average.
+In contrast to the U.S. average, which remained stable, the Tampa Bay region’s year-over-year performance in ALICE + Poverty Rate declined slightly from 45.81% to 46.30%.
+That means nearly 1 in 5 Tampa Bay residents are still classified as Asset Limited, Income Constrained, Employed (ALICE) or in poverty, which remains about 13 percentage points higher than Minneapolis-St. Paul (33.13%), the top performer, and more than 4 percentage points behind the U.S. average.

 INCREASING VALUES